vkleer/Buzz_of_Berlin_DRF_API/README.md

 ## User Stories

 The back end of this project cover one large user story:
-- As an admin, I want to be able to edit and delete all users' posts, recommendations, events, comments and likes, so I can moderate the application and remove any inappropriate content if needed
+- As an admin, I want to be able to edit and delete all users' profiles, posts, recommendations and events, so I can moderate the application and remove any inappropriate content if needed

 ## Database